Vulnerability Disclosure Policy

 Under the VDP, "research" activities require that:

-- The security researcher stop testing and notify the Department immediately once a vulnerability is discovered or sensitive data (including personally identifiable information (PII) 1, financial information, or proprietary information or trade secrets of any party) is identified.
+- Once a vulnerability is discovered or sensitive data (including personally identifiable information (PII) 1, financial information, or proprietary information or trade secrets of any party) is identified, the security researcher stop testing and notify the Department immediately

 - If PII is discovered, the security researcher indicates the type of PII in the report (i.e., SSN, name, address, etc.).
 Do not submit specific PII information with the reported vulnerability.
 If contact information is provided, the Department may follow up with an e-mail from OCIO_VDP@ed.gov for any further information.

-- Security researchers shall report potential vulnerabilities identified in Department systems by using the following link: VDP Submissions or via the following e-mail: OCIO_VDP@ed.gov.
+- Security researchers shall report potential vulnerabilities identified in Department systems via e-mail: OCIO_VDP@ed.gov.
 Submissions may be provided anonymously but contact information may be requested for follow up.
 For reports submitted in compliance with this policy, the Department will acknowledge receipt within three (3) business days.
 The Department will attempt to timely validate and triage submissions, implement corrective actions if appropriate, and inform security researchers of the disposition of reported vulnerabilities.

 - Security researchers make every effort to avoid privacy violations, degradation of user experience, disruption to production systems, and destruction or manipulation of data.